ttapupy/react-game-of-life/README.md

 A personal tone React implementation of Conway's cellular automata, called: Game of Life.

 It's just a pet project for practicing frontend development and of course for fun too.
+It based on an old project of mine, which was written in VBA for excel.
+It occurred to me while writing the javascript code that it would be nice if it could work on mobiles too.
+So towards the end I tried to make it responsive as possible, but ehm... :)

 Online available: https://game-of-life-nl7x.onrender.com/